TS3Tools/TS3UpdateScript/docs/BEST_PRACTICES_ANALYZER.md

 ## Hint / Note

-The BPA is just available with the 'Hoster' license.
+The BPA is only available with the 'Enterprise' license.
 Read [here](https://github.com/TS3Tools/TS3UpdateScript#script-licenses) for further license information.

 ## Types